-The Commonwealth Department of Employment recently released a publication highlighting skilled occupations that are facing shortages or recruitment difficulties within Australia.
+The Commonwealth Department of Employment has released information highlighting skilled occupations that are facing shortages or recruitment difficulties within Australia.
 The ratings of shortage reflect employers’ recruitment experience for workers with around three years or more experience in the relevant occupation.
 The list combines the results of the research undertaken at a national and state/territory level to provide information about the widespread nature of these shortages.

 Of the many occupation areas, a key employment group which is suffering from a national skills shortage is the technicians and trades workers grouping.
 This includes occupations such as:

 - Engineering, ICT and Science Technicians

 - Construction Trades Workers